-Please ask all questions you may have about an assignment on the day before the assignment is due.
+Please ask all questions you may have about an assignment by 12 PM the day before the assignment is due.
 Any questions asked after that time may not be answered in time for you to make changes to your work.